VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch01/ch01_lab_solutions.md

 **Practical implications:**
 1. **Weight changes are policy changes**: Increasing $\beta$ (CM2 weight) will cause the agent to favor high-margin products
 2. **Constraints are essential**: Without [EQ-1.3] constraints, weight optimization is unconstrained and can produce pathological policies
-3. **Monitoring is mandatory**: Track CVR, constraint satisfaction, and reward decomposition during training
+3. **Monitoring is mandatory**: Track RPC, constraint satisfaction, and reward decomposition during training

 ---